awslabs/autonomous-driving-data-framework/modules/mlops/kubeflow-platform/README.md

 #### Required
-- `EksClusterKubectlRoleArn` - the kubectl user in IAM that is the admin on the EKS cluster
+- `EksClusterMasterRoleArn` - the masterrole in IAM that was used to create the EKS cluster
 - `EksClusterName` - the name of the EKS cluster
 - `InstallationOption` - should be `kustomize`
 - `DeploymentOption` - please see [Deployment Options](https://awslabs.github.io/kubeflow-manifests/docs/deployment/)